jfo/blog/source/posts/how-rust-do.md

 Coda
 ----

-Thanks to the in #rust-beginners, that channel was friendly and does what it says on the tin.
+Thanks to #rust-beginners, that channel was friendly and does what it says on the tin.
 And also [users.rust-lang.org/](https://users.rust-lang.org/t/some-questions-on-idioms-in-a-small-program/7607/4).
-And also Steve Klabnik, who seems to be everywhere and is very helpful.
-The Rust community has a pretty good and welcoming reputation, and so far so good on that front!
+And also [Steve Klabnik](https://twitter.com/steveklabnik), who seems to be everywhere and is very helpful.

+The Rust community has a pretty welcoming reputation, and so far so good on that front!
 I'm excited to do low level stuff with a modern ecosystem, and Rust has a lot of interesting ideas behind it I am eager to learn more about.

-Until next time.
+Ok that's it for now.